Decor Ideas

 One candle on a table can do enough when the surface is already quiet and the room does not need more objects fighting for attention.

-Bedrooms usually respond best to candles when the whole scene still feels soft, simple, and sleepy instead of ceremonial.
+Bedrooms respond best to candles when the whole scene still feels soft, simple, and sleepy instead of ceremonial.

 Where to Place Candles So They Actually Help